djmadeira/csvr/README.md

 If the specified value exists, it will be read to the standard output.

-At some point, I will add the ability to set a field's value.

 ## Changelog
 ### 0.1
 * Added ability to read a specified field